Ideal Point Estimation in the New Mexico House: A W-NOMINATE Analysis

 Introduction

-This post uses W-NOMINATE (Weighted NOMINATE) to estimate
+This analysis uses W-NOMINATE (Weighted

-Legislature, Year 1 (2025).
-W-NOMINATE is a scaling method
+(2025).
+W-NOMINATE is a spatial scaling method that positions

 The OpenStates data download is structured as follows: